blurpy/kouchat.net/help/user-guide-desktop.md

 Short | Full | Description
 ------|------|------------
 `-c` | `--console` | Starts KouChat in console mode.
 See the [user guide for console]({{site.baseurl}}/{{site.user_guide_console}}) for more details.
- | `--minimized` | Starts KouChat minimized to the system tray, or the taskbar if the system tray is missing.
-Useful when starting KouChat automatically on boot. *New in 1.3.0*
+ | `--minimized` | Starts KouChat minimized to the system tray, or the taskbar if the system tray is disabled or missing.
+Useful when starting KouChat automatically on boot.
 `-d` | `--debug` | Starts KouChat with verbose debug output enabled.
 The output is visible in the console.
 `-h` | `--help` | Lists all commands with a short description of them.
 `-v` | `--version` | Shows version information.